I’m sure you’ve seen the sight — dogs who look (and act) just like their owners.

 It’s that scene in 101 Dalmatians, right in the beginning, when different owners are strolling along with their dogs —- and the dogs look just like their owners.
 Remember?
 I like it because it’s a great visual representation of what I’ve always observed.

-Oh, not physically (well, maybe sometimes!) but mostly in behavior and attitude.
+Oh, not necessarily physically (well, maybe sometimes!) but mostly in behavior and attitude.

-Over 14,000 dogs were studied (and probably even given treats!).
+Over 14,000 dogs were observed (and probably even given treats!).
 They were studied along with their owner’s lifestyle and the conclusions were very interesting.
 It seems that the calmer dogs were dogs owned by the same owner since birth, or older dogs usually over the age of seven.

 An interesting fact was that dogs owned by men seemed calmer than those owned by women.
 (Okay, I hear you!)
 And, pups who lived in a household with other dogs seemed more mellow.
 And it followed that trained dogs seemed calmer than those who weren’t trained.

 The test revealed that the dog’s sociability was determined by age and the time and attention that the owner spent with the dog.
 When the pup spent more time by the owner’s side, they developed more social skills.